 Savings accounts in Europe

 You can keep your money in a savings account with a local bank, but online you can easily save money at a higher interest rate at banks in a different country.
-The differences between a local and a savings account in another country are sometimes significant, although there are some risks to watch out for.
+The differences between a local savings account, and a high yield savings account in another country are often significant, although there are risks to watch out for.

 Content:

-Nordax Bank, founded in 2003 and headquartered in Stockholm, is a Swedish bank with about 255,000 retail customers.
-It offers both an online savings account with variable interest rates of 3.29%, and deposit savings with great interest rates.
+Nordax Bank, founded in 2003 and headquartered in Stockholm, is a Swedish bank.
+It offers both an online savings account with variable interest rates of 3.11%, and deposit savings with great interest rates.

 A&G Banco offers deposit savings, with a fixed interest rate of up to 4 percent per year.
 Durations range from 3 months to 2 years.
 Saving is possible with as little as 20,000 euros, with a maximum amount of 100,000 euros per account holder.